HanaHumayra/OSProject/README.md

 ***Questions:***

 1. Are files in the container persistent.
-Why not?. ***(1 mark)*** __Fill answer here__.
+Why not?. ***(1 mark)*** __Files in a container are persistent by default due to CoW mechanism used by Docker.
+However, files may not be persistent in certain scenarios, such as when using a temporary container with the --rm flag or a read-only container with the --read-only flag.
+To ensure file persistence, you can create a new container without these flags, and the files will be preserved in the container's filesystem.__.
 2. Can we run two, or three instances of debian linux? . ***(1 mark)*** __Yes, it is possible to run multiple instances of debian linux by using Linux Containers (LXC) because it provides a virtualization system that utilizes kernel level isolation through cgroups and namespaces, allowing you to run multiple isolated units on the same kernel efficiently.__.

 ## Running your own container with persistent storage